codeteo/AssignmentAthl/README.md

 ## How to build this project

-This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies.
+This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies and shows information.
 You must provide your own API key in order to build the app.
 Create a file named `serets.properties` in the app's top folder (`/AssignmentAthl/`) and paste your API key like :
     ```